 Lviv, Ukraine – My Wanderlust

-The weather is still good, the colors are slowly changing, there are less people around and you can enjoy the city to the fullest.
+The weather is still good, the colours are slowly changing, there are fewer people around and you can enjoy the city to the fullest.
 And there’s plenty to do in Lviv!

-The city looks like from a fairy tale, it’s so stunning you feel like walking in the old postcard.
-And that’s what you will most likely spend most of the time at: just wandering around, falling in love with the city.
+The city looks like a fairy tale, it’s so stunning you feel like walking in an old postcard.
+And that’s what you will most likely spend most of the time doing – just wandering around, falling in love with the city.

 Alice Springs, Australia – Walk My World

 If you’re looking for the perfect time to visit Alice Springs then head there in September.
 Whilst July and August can be pretty busy, September brings the blissful combination of perfect weather (warm, but not too hot; dry and less likely to have many flies!) and very few crowds.